Gareth Bale: Reception

 According to his Wales teammates, Bale was a pivotal and influential figure for the squad.
 Welsh international Neil Taylor spoke about Bale's positive influence on the team's psyche and performance, "There's a belief about the team when he's in it.
 He makes everyone around him play better."

 In October 2012, Harry Redknapp mentioned him in the same class as Cristiano Ronaldo and Lionel Messi.
 He said: "He's an amazing, amazing talent and he's after the Ronaldos and Messis of this world and he's getting better and better.
 He's almost unplayable when he's on his game.
 He is a genuine world-class player.
 There's nobody he couldn't play for.
 He'd improve any team."

 Bale was accused of diving by some in the British media; however, this was denied by Bale, Harry Redknapp, and Wales coach Chris Coleman.
 On 29 December 2012, Bale picked up his third yellow card for simulation in the 2012–13 season.
 During his Premier League tenure, he was booked eight times for simulation.
 In 2016, The Guardian listed him as the seventh-best footballer in the world.

-During his time at Real Madrid, Bale was praised by the media for his amazing performances in important matches.
-However, Bale became less popular with Madrid's fans during his final seasons with the club due to his lack of commitment.
+During his time at Real Madrid, Bale was praised by the media for his high quality and decisive performances in important matches.
+However, Bale became less popular with Madrid's fans during his final seasons with the club due to his supposed lack of commitment.
 Moreover, he was criticised for failing to live up to his potential due to his injuries.

 Outside football

 Personal life

 Bale lives in Madrid with his partner Emma Rhys-Jones, his high-school sweetheart.
 Their first two children were born in Cardiff: one on 21 October 2012 and the other on 22 March 2016.
 On 17 July 2016, Bale announced his engagement with Rhys-Jones.
 On 9 March 2018, Bale announced that he and his fiancée were expecting their third child.
 On 8 May 2018, the couple announced the birth of their third child.
 They married in June 2019.

 Bale was appointed Member of the Order of the British Empire (MBE) in the 2022 Birthday Honours for his contributions to association football and various charities.

-Bale is vegan and teetotal.
+Bale is teetotal.
 In 2024, he promoted Heineken 0.0 for Dry January.

 Bale is not a fluent Welsh speaker, only knowing simple Welsh phrases.
 While at Real Madrid, he was criticised by the Spanish media for allegedly not learning the Spanish language, an accusation that his agent denied.